 Affiliate links are used on this website.
 Please see our disclosure policy for more details.

 First, let me back up a bit and share how I came across this wonderful book.
 One of my favorite aspects of a Charlotte Mason education are the lovely extras like fine art and music.
 Unfortunately, those are also subjects that I have absolutely no background in!
 I needed a little help in my attempts to enrich my children’s education.
 Luckily I found the guide I needed from Barb, a homeschool mom and fellow Curriculum Choice author.

-Barb created the Harmony Fine Arts curriculum materials to help other homeschoolers incorporate great art and music appreciation.
+Barb created the Harmony Fine Arts curriculum (now called You ARE An ARTist Fine Arts) materials to help other homeschoolers incorporate great art and music appreciation.
 Her curriculum helps me know what and how to introduce them to my children.